 Surface connection refers to the process of smoothly connecting two or more surfaces, called base surfaces, with or without an auxiliary surface.
-The connection process is called indirect connection if an auxiliary surface, called a connection surface, is needed.
-Otherwise, it is called direct connection.
-In indirect connection, a connection surface is used to smoothly connect two or more disjoint base surfaces along rail curves specified by the user.
-In direct connection, the base surfaces are joined directly along a common boundary, called a connection curve.
+In an indirect connection, a connection surface is used to smoothly connect two or more disjoint base surfaces along rail curves specified by the user.
+In a direct connection, the base surfaces are joined directly along a common boundary, called a connection curve.
 The smoothness of the connection process is usually established by requiring tangential continuity between the base surfaces (for direct connection) or between the connection surface and the base surfaces (for indirect connection).